- East Anglia Schools Trust»

 Name of Executive Head: Suzanne Mitchell

-If you have specific questions about the Norfolk Local Offer please look at the SEN pages of the Norfolk Schools website:
+If you have specific questions about the Norfolk Local Offer please look at the SEND pages of the Norfolk Schools website:

 Click to view: Norfolk Schools SEN and Disabilities webpage

 Alternatively, if you think your child may have SEND please speak to their Class Teacher or contact Ellen Watson our SENCO (photo on left) on 01493 661523 for children at the Infant School or 01493 663612 for the Junior School.

 Our Approach to Teaching Pupils with SEND

 At East Anglia Schools Trust schools we believe in all adults and children participating in learning.
 We have created an inclusive culture in our school and we aim to be responsive to the diversity of children's backgrounds, interests, experience, knowledge and skills.

 We value high quality teaching for all pupils and actively monitor teaching and learning in the school so that children who are at risk of under-achieving are identified promptly and effectively.

 Our learning environment is flexible enough to meet the needs of all members of our school community.
 We use a range of learning resources, such as visual cues, and the use of adult support ensure that we can offer a flexible and adaptive learning experience to our pupils.

 We monitor the progress of all pupils, and staff's continuous assessment ensures that learning is taking place to a high standard.
 Our whole-school system for monitoring progress includes half termly pupil progress meetings, work and planning scrutiny and discussions with staff.

 For more information on our approach please see our Teaching and Learning Policy which is available on the school website or from the school office.